d-daniel/Linux-SysAdmin/Part3/LDAP Directories and Accounts.md

 And that's it!

 # Setting OpenLDAP ACLs
 First and most important: learn how to use `ldapsearch`.
-Second, to truly understand the `c=config`, go to `/etc/openldap/slapd.d` and see the contents of `config.ldif`: check the attribute __olcAccess__ is the root user (the one who can actually change the `cn=config`).
+Second, to truly understand the `cn=config`, go to `/etc/openldap/slapd.d` and see the contents of `config.ldif`.
+Check the attribute __olcAccess__ includes the root user (the one who can actually change the `cn=config`).
 Check the ACLs of the database:
 ```sh
 sudo ldapsearch -H ldapi:/// -b  cn=config 'olcDatabase=hdb'
 ```